kristian-lange-tw/JATOS_docs_v3/pages/Configure-JATOS-on-a-Server.md

 Note: If you want to use a MySQL database consider using the [_utf8mb4_ Character Set with 4-Byte UTF-8 Unicode Encoding](https://dev.mysql.com/doc/refman/5.5/en/charset-unicode-utf8mb4.html).
 Only this character set contains the whole unicode and you won't run into issues like [this one](https://github.com/JATOS/JATOS/issues/111).

-There are three ways to set up the database.
+There are three ways to set up JATOS to work with an external database:

 1. Via command-line arguments:
    * `-DJATOS_DB_URL` - specifies the JDBC URL to the database